asfistonlavie/TEFLoN2/docs/getting_started/installation.rst

 ============

-Before you can use TEFLoN2 , you will need to install its dependencies.
+Before you can use TEFLoN2, you'll need to install its dependencies.
 TEFLoN2 uses Python 3, BWA (Burrows-Wheeler Alignment Tool), Samtools, RepeatMasker and SnakeMake.
+It has been successfully launched on the LINUX/UBUNTU platform.

 TEFLoN2
 =======